kamilion/customizer/README.md

 Customizer was founded and developed by Ivailo Monev 'fluxer' and has been improved by many [contributors].

+Customizer is [copyright] by Ivailo Monev, et al.

 Distributed under GPL-2.0 [license].

 Development